lucasBertola/HTTP-CLIENT/README.md

 # HTTP-CLIENT

-HTTP-CLIENT is an implementation of an HTTP client in c++.
+HTTP-CLIENT is an implementation of an HTTP client in c++ for WIN32 et UNIX.

 It has no dependencies.